openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 Scenario 6
 ^^^^^^^^^^
 A trust where the trustee is a company.
-The owner of the company is a beneficial owner of the trust.
-The indirect relationship statement is represented by a dotted line.
+The owner of the company is deemed, in the jurisdiction under which the trust was established, to be a beneficial owner of the trust (indirectly).

 See `representing beneficial ownership <repr-beneficial-ownership>`_ for guidance on representing indirect beneficial ownership.